meshy/django-sirtrevor-field/README.md

 **Not ready for production!** Library in planning stage.
 No promises.

-A django field based on ITV's [Sir Trevor JS][sirtrevor] rich content editor.
+A django field based on the [Sir Trevor JS][sirtrevor] rich content editor.

 ## TODO